aiidateam/aiida-core/docs/source/developer_guide/plugins/contributing.rst

 Pluginloader (aiida/common/pluginloader.py)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The pluginloader relies on `reentry`_ (PYPI package) to find and load entry points. ``reentry`` has been added to setup_requires for AiiDA in order to enable scanning for existing plugins when AiiDA is installed.
-If for some reason reentry is uninstalled or is not found, the plugin system will fall back on ``pkg_resources`` from setuptools, which is slower.
+The pluginloader relies on the `reentry PyPI package <https://github.com/dropd/reentry>`_ to find and load entry points. ``reentry`` has been added to setup_requires for AiiDA in order to enable scanning for existing plugins when AiiDA is installed.
+If for some reason ``reentry`` is uninstalled or is not found, the plugin system will fall back on ``pkg_resources`` from setuptools, which is slower.

 The API docs are found at the following link: :ref:`aiida-autodocs-pluginloader`.